nxskok/pasias/docs/17-survival-analysis.md

 This is a very unsophisticated way of dealing with missing values.
-Another way is to "impute" them, that is, to guess what they would have been, and then fill in the guessed values and use them as if they were the truth.
+Another way is to "impute" them, that is, to guess what they would have been, and then fill in the guessed values and use them as if they were the truth, for example by regressing the columns with missing values on all the others, and using the regression predictions in place of the missing values.